-While many of Norway's highlights can be seen from a train window or by bus, renting a car opens up a whole new set of opportunities.
-Quiet villages, hiking trails and spectacular scenery await.
+While many of Norway's highlights can be seen from a train window or by bus, renting a car opens up so many more options for your itinerary.
+Quiet fishing villages and remote hiking trails suddenly become possible.

 While it can be expensive to rent a car, having your own transport means you can easily access cheaper accommodation.
 Outside the towns and cities, Norway is a nation of campsites!

 Search for the best rental car rates in Norway

 Staying on these – whether in a tent or in a cabin – means you can stock up on cheaper food from supermarkets, and not be beholden to public transport timetables when it's time to move on.

 Norway's national scenic routes

 Eighteen roads have been designated National Scenic Routes, which are the most beautiful drives that Norway has to offer.